ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 # <a name="Struct"></a> DIT Structure
 [![](images/RES_6_DIT.png)](images/RES_6_DIT.png)

-Our DIT uses the "dc=contacts,dc=heigvd,ch=ch" base.
+Our DIT uses the `dc=contacts,dc=heigvd,ch=ch` base.

-This base then contains two organisational units: People, which stores the entries of all the people in the directory, and Departments, which stores groups of people in a specific department.
+This base then contains two organisational units: `People`, which stores the entries of all the people in the directory, and `Departments`, which stores groups of people in a specific department.
 This is done with a flat structure, with the department name stored in the entries in People, and the entries in Departments being dynamic groups that look for said department name.

 # <a name="Map"></a> Mapping the CSV to DIT
 [![](images/RES_6_CSV.png)](images/RES_6_CSV.png)